lunfardo314/verkle/README.md

 The trusted setup must be created in a secure environment.
 This is a responsibility of the user._

 ## General
-The repository contains an **experimental** implementation of the so-called [_verkle tree_](https://math.mit.edu/research/highschool/primes/materials/2018/Kuszmaul.pdf) as a 257-ary [trie](https://en.wikipedia.org/wiki/Trie), a prefix tree.
+The repository contains an implementation of the so-called [_verkle tree_](https://math.mit.edu/research/highschool/primes/materials/2018/Kuszmaul.pdf) as a 257-ary [trie](https://en.wikipedia.org/wiki/Trie), a prefix tree.

 The implementation uses _polynomial KZG (aka Kate) commitments_ for _vector commitments_ instead of hashing as a commitment method used in [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).